JulienRineau/blog/content/posts/dit.md

     self.adaLN_modulation = nn.Sequential(
     nn.SiLU(), nn.Linear(config.n_embd, 6 * config.n_embd, bias=True))
     ```
+- **MLP:** Transformers struggle with spatial coherence in image tasks, often producing "patchy" outputs.
+To address this, we add a depth-wise convolution to the FFN layer, as introduced in the [LocalViT paper](https://arxiv.org/pdf/2104.05707).
+This allows the model to mix information from nearby pixels efficiently, improving spatial awareness and output quality with minimal computational cost.
 - **Modulate:** Performs element-wise modulation of normalized inputs using computed shift and scale parameters.
 It's used in both DiTBlock and FinalLayer to apply adaptive normalization.
     ```python
     shift, scale = self.adaLN_modulation(c).chunk(6, dim=1)